Taking Control of Goods Regulations: Statutory Notices

 Notice of Sale

 This notice must be provided prior to the sale the goods and must provide the name of the co-owner (if applicable), the details of all fees charged (including any expenses).
+Daily storage charges must also be listed.
 The notice must provide the date, time and place of the proposed sale.
 If payment in full is made, the goods can be collected.
 The notice must list the goods (model, serial number etc) and must also provide a valuation.
 The sale is conditional on the reserve price being met.
 If this condition is not met, a new time and place of sale must be given in a further notice.

 A copy of the Notice of Sale can be seen here.